tinuzz/leaflet-liveupdate/README.md

 `title:` (object) An object that defines the message that is displayed on the map when liveupdate is toggled on or off.
 A [Leaflet.Messagebox](https://github.com/tinuzz/leaflet-messagebox) must be added to the map for this to work.
+Optional, defaults to

+    {
+        'false': 'Start live updates',
+        'true': 'Stop live updates'
+    }

 ## TODO ##